 You will most likely find out the first week of August.
 If you are selected, your class schedule will automatically be adjusted by the Registrar's Office to ensure that you are enrolled in the appropriate section of the first year seminar course The Augustine and Culture Seminar (Traditions in Conversation and Modernity and its Discontents) and the one-credit workshop, if applicable.
 Likewise, your housing assignment will reflect your selection into a program.
 Some participants may not find out they have been selected until later in the summer.

 The themed learning communities are designed for first year students and your commitment is one year only.
-There is a Sophomore Service Learning Community that interested students apply for during Spring semester of their freshman year.
+There is a Sophomore Service Learning Community that interested students apply for during Fall semester of their freshman year.

 The themed Learning Communities are designed to enhance the experience of the student in an area in which the student has a special interest.
 The themed communities also assist students during their first year in discovering the links between the learning that students experience inside the classroom with their learning experiences outside of the classroom.
 Students participating in the programs have been very happy with their choice to participate.
 The students become active members of a living and learning community and are enriched with what they learn and the friendships they make.